SSDBM/2022/camera_ready.md

 3. Include appropriate user-defined keywords and the ACM Reference Format text.

 4. Paying attention to the following guidelines for the PDF file:
-   - a.
-Adhere to the page limits: 12 pages for full papers, 4 pages for short papers
+   * Adhere to the page limits: 12 pages for full papers, 4 pages for short papers
-   - b.
-Page size should be US-Letter 8.5in x 11in (around 21.59cm x 27.94cm).
+   * Page size should be US-Letter 8.5in x 11in (around 21.59cm x 27.94cm).
-   - c.
-All fonts must be Type 1 (scalable) or TrueType, and not Type 3 (bit-mapped).
+   * All fonts must be Type 1 (scalable) or TrueType, and not Type 3 (bit-mapped).
 All fonts must be embedded within the PDF file.